Frequently Asked Questions

 Q2.
 What type of cats do you breed?

-commonly referred to as Traditional Siamese, Traditional Balinese, Old Style Siamese, Old Style Balinese, and sometimes even Thai Cats.
+A2.
+I breed Siamese cats, and Balinese cats.
+I specialize in the Applehead Siamese & Applehead Balinese, these cats are also commonly referred to as Traditional Siamese, Traditional Balinese, Old Style Siamese, Old Style Balinese, and sometimes even Thai Cats.
 I also breed Siamese Lynx Points, and Balinese Lynx Points (aka Snow Tigers).

 Q3.
 What cat registry are you affiliated with?

 A3.
-My cattery is registered with both The Cat Fanciers Association (C.F.A.) & The Cat Fanciers Federation (C.F.F.).
-All of my
+My cattery is registered with The International Cat Association (T.I.C.A), and the Cat Fanciers Association (C.F.A.) & The Cat Fanciers Federation (C.F.F.).
+All of my breeding cats are registered with one or two of the mentioned cat registries.
+My kittens will leave registered with either of these registry's.

 Q4.
 Do you offer stud service?
 If not, why?

-examined by a veterinarian prior to a visit, there are dormant diseases that could potentially awaken during the mating trial and infect the male and surrounding areas of confinement.
+A4.
+Absolutely not.
+Any reputable breeder will never bring outside cats into their home because of the serious risks of diseases, parasites, fungus that may enter the cattery by way of the breeding cat.
+Regardless of the fact that a female in heat may be examined by a veterinarian prior to a visit, there are dormant diseases that could potentially awaken during the mating trial and infect the male and surrounding areas of confinement.
 When new cats are introduced into our home, they are quarantined for several months, and tested for diseases like Feline Leukemia, Feline Aids, etc. Any breeder with experience in breeding will follow these standards as a rule.

 Q5.
 What does your 72 hour health guarantee entail?